eliabieri/wg_display/project_report.md

 We also had occasional problems with the software crashing, which was hard to debug.

 That's how the idea of a complete rewrite of the software arose.
-The need for such a display was clearly validated over the years and we had enough time to determine the shortcomings of the previous solution.
+The need for such a display was clearly validated over the years, and we had enough time to determine the shortcomings of the previous solution.
 The new software should be more robust, easier to configure and better documented.

 My motivation was only strengthened by the fact, that the project would be "my own".
-I would solve a problem that I personally had and I knew that building it would not only satisfy me but many people around me.
+I would solve a problem that I personally had, and I knew that building it would not only satisfy me, but many people around me.

 I also wanted to develop the software in a way that would allow for contributions from other people.
 The display could only grow in usefulness if other people would contribute code that would serve their needs.